yscoder-github/nlp_models/README.md

 This [nlp-models](https://github.com/yscoder-github/nlp-models) project is a tutorial for who is studying NLP(Natural Language Processing) using **TensorFlow** , **Pytorch** and **keras** , most of the models in NLP were implemented with less than **200 lines** of code.

-To do:
-- Add some new  model
-- Add keras version
-- Adding more English annotations
-- Enriching training examples
-- Adding larger data sets to measure model effectiveness

 ## Catalog